 We aim to respond to all emails and calls within 48 hours, but this may be longer during busy periods and at weekends or holidays.
 Details of complaints are shared between Helpline partners to help identify students and simultaneous addresses are searched to identify any students living in the properties concerned.

 Where students have been identified as being involved in a complaint, the relevant university or college will take appropriate action to address any issues raised in accordance with their own governance and policies around student’s behaviour in the community.
-Please refer to the Neighbourhood Helpline Code for details of our complaint handling procedures.
+Please refer to the Neighbourhood Helpline Code (Word doc) for details of our complaint handling procedures.

 Leeds City Council